WDP Part 11: Security Considerations

 field: sanitizeForLogs(userInput)

 });5.
-Catalog Security
+Catalog Security#

-5.1 Catalog Integrity
+5.1 Catalog Integrity#

-Use Subresource Integrity (SRI) for catalog files:
+Implementations SHOULD use Subresource Integrity (SRI) for catalog files:

 <script